Kong/cloud-migration-journey/README.md

 ## Using this repository

-This repository uses a `Makefile` as the main entrypoint for the demo.
+This repository uses a `Makefile` as the main entry-point for the demo.
 We are using `AWS` for our demo infrastructure, `Terraform` to deploy the AWS infrastructure, and `Ansible` to deploy the Kong services to the environments.
-In addition, we are using `Docker` to package up the code found in this repository to simplify the need to have much of the tooling installed locally.
+In addition, we are using `Docker` to package up the code found in this repository and any tooling required to simplify the locally installed prerequisites for the user of this project.

 ### Prerequisites